JiaweiZhuang/old_cloud_GC/README.md

 [test\_compile.log](log/test_compile.log) <br/>
 [test\_run.log](log/test_run.log) <br/>

+Congratulations!
+You've just finished a GEOS-Chem simulation in cloud.

 Here we only test an 1-hour run to demonstrate the capability of running GEOS-Chem in cloud.
 The "r4.large" instance type we chose has only a single core (so it is cheap, ~$0.1/hour), while its memory is large enough for GEOS-Chem to start.
 To test longer runs, it is recommended to use "Compute Optimized" instance types with multiple cores such as "c4.4xlarge".

 #### Step 4:**(Very important!)
 Always remember to shut down the instance when you finish the simulation!**

+Right-click on the instance in your console to get a menu:

 <img src="img/11.png" width="480">